 The amalgamation of all the three above-mentioned sectors is what will be called the ‘WeCompany’.

 WeWork also recently started its own incubator for startups called WeWork Labs.

-Notably, the news of the company’s decision of rebranding its name came just a day after reports surfaced regarding the failure of SoftBank ( the largest investor of WeWork) to grant an investment of $16 billion which was the plan initially.
+Notably, the news of the company’s decision to rebrand its name came just a day after reports surfaced regarding the failure of SoftBank ( the largest investor of WeWork) to grant an investment of $16 billion which was the plan initially.
 The Japanese investment firm, Softbank had previously made a deal of investing an extra $16 billion which was then called off due to a wrecking market turmoil.
 Instead of it, SoftBank will now be investing just $2 billion.
 The initial deal would have given WeWork an opportunity to achieve a greater position in the growing market but now the staggering difference in the numbers has given rise to some serious queries regarding the company’s first battle with a real economic downturn in its nine years of existence.
 This is, however, a piece of interesting news for WeWork Competitors.